Frequently asked questions about data protection

-The new data protection law affects everyone and has an impact on all organisations in Europe that collect, use and store people's personal information.
+Data protection law affects everyone and has an impact on all organisations in Europe that collect, use and store people's personal information.
 At Girlguiding HQ we've updated our data protection procedures and have ensured that all our communications meet the data collection requirements.

 Can I still use my private email address to send guiding emails?

-How do I communicate with parents?
+As a leader, how do I communicate with parents?

 Can we send group emails with all addresses showing?